ascurtu1/Java_Scheduling_Application/README.txt

 Purpose: The purpose of this application is a GUI-based scheduling desktop application.
 The application is used by a fictional global contracting organization to add, modify, and delete both customers and appointments.
 It also includes reports and a user-friendly GUI.
-The application is connected and pulls data from a MySQL database.
+The application is connected to and pulls data from a MySQL database.

 Author/Contact: Alexandra Scurtu